acpiccolo/R4DCB08-Temperature-Collector/README.md

 ### MQTT Configuration File

-As of version 0.2.0, all MQTT connection parameters are configured exclusively through a YAML file.
+All MQTT connection parameters are configured exclusively through a YAML file.
 This approach centralizes settings like the broker URL, credentials, topic, QoS, and client ID.

 **Path Specification:**
 - Use the `--mqtt-config <PATH>` option to specify the path to your MQTT configuration file.
 For example: